AnggaR96s/Reforestation/README.md

-## What did the Buffalo say to his little boy when he dropped him off at school?
-Bison.
+## My dentist is the best, he even has a little plaque!